takeshita-sho/KineticAssembly/README.md

   &ensp;&ensp;Arg3: learning rate (should be a float)

-  &ensp;&ensp;Arg4: Which automatic differentiator to use ("Reverse","Rev","R","rev","r", or "reverse" for AutoReverseDiff() and anything other string for AutoForwardDiff()
+  &ensp;&ensp;Arg4: Which automatic differentiator to use ("Reverse","Rev","R","rev","r", or "reverse" for AutoReverseDiff() and any other string for AutoForwardDiff()

   &ensp;&ensp;Arg5: Which integrator to use (Please specify the integrator in julia format.
 For example if you want to use QNDF, please input "QNDF()")
 ### Example